USAJOBS/ATP-Support/account/index.md

 You must ask your agency administrator to invite a new user.
 If the agency administrator approves, they will send the new user an email inviting them to join ATP.

-If you don’t have an agency administrator or don’t know how it is, email [recruiter-help@usajobs.gov](mailto:recruiter-help@usajobs.gov) for help.
+If you don’t have an agency administrator or don’t know who it is, email [recruiter-help@usajobs.gov](mailto:recruiter-help@usajobs.gov) for help.